Bishop's Falls

 Bishop's Falls is a town in the north-central part of the island of Newfoundland in the Canadian province of Newfoundland and Labrador, with a population of 3,082 at the 2021 census.

 Geography

 It is in Division No. 6, on the Exploits River, near the town of Grand Falls-Windsor and the town of Botwood.
 It is commonly thought of as having the warmest summer temperatures in all of Newfoundland and Labrador.
-Nestled along the Exploits River, the town derives its name from the waterfalls within its boundaries.

 History

-The railroad played a pivotal role in shaping Bishop's Falls, serving as a central hub for the Caribou passenger train, colloquially referred to as The Newfie Bullet.
-A remarkable trestle stands in the town, the longest east of Quebec.
-This trestle withstood powerful ice flows and floods that destroyed its predecessors.
+The railroad played a major part in the area's history, as the town was a central hub during the travels of the "Newfie Bullet" train.
+There is a trestle in the town that is the longest east of Quebec.
+The existing trestle is the last of many that were built and destroyed by the strong ice flows (and a flood) that occur in the winter.
+The town sits along the Exploits River, which flows through and to the falls from which the town takes its name.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bishop's Falls had a population of 3082 living in 1422 of its 1540 total private dwellings, a change of from its 2016 population of 3156.
 With a land area of 26.38 km2, it had a population density of in 2021.